-- 1. From the Device Manager page (Registry > Devices > Device Manager): - In the Device Manager page, find the device that you want to associate with the monitoring policy.
-Select the wrench icon ( ) for the device. - In the Device Administration panel, select the [Monitors] tab. - From the [Create] menu in the upper right, select Create Web Content Policy.
+- 1. From the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface): - In the Device Manager page, find the device that you want to associate with the monitoring policy.
+Select the wrench icon (3) for the device. - In the Device Administration panel, select the [Monitors] tab. - From the [Create] menu in the upper right, select Create Web Content Policy.